-The club newsletter publishing schedule is bi-monthly, online only.
+The club newsletter publishing schedule is quarterly, online only.
 It is too large and photo-filled to be emailed to members without bouncing.
 In November, the most pertinent articles of the year are submitted to the graphic designer for print.
 In Jan/Feb of the next year, an Annual will be printed and snailmailed to all members in good standing.

 The last HRCC paper-printed newsletter was published four times a year by Debra Kerr of FL.
 After the November 2008 (Fall) newsletter, the club fell silent.
 It was not officially closed, and there were a couple efforts made to maintain the community.